 Fire in its most pure form is the sun, the life-giving energy of the heat and light, without which everything would die.
 The sun has been personified by many gods including Ra and Helios.
-Other Gods associated with sun include Apollo, Isis, and Sekhmet.
+Other Gods associated with sun and solar include Apollo, Isis, and Sekhmet.

 Fire is action, willpower, success, strength, power, enlightenment.
 It is also death and rebirth as captured by the myth of the phoenix.

 “You must walk through my flames to know true bliss”

 Fire is an element of transmutation and the power of that transformative change.
 In some fairy tales and folk tales Old Witches and Yaga’s would attempt to trick children into the oven’s or kilns so that they could cook them and eat them.
 Often the children would then trick the Witch, or the Yaga into the oven, by pretending not to know how to get in, the Witch would then show them, and be stuffed and burned in the kiln herself.